 If you are thinking of becoming pregnant or you are early in your pregnancy, your healthcare professional can check your immunity with a blood test.
-If you are not immune and not pregnant, you may decide to receive the VV before you become pregnant.
+If you are not immune and not pregnant, you may decide to receive the chickenpox vaccine before you become pregnant.
 The MMRV vaccine is not recommended for people 14 years and over.

-If you are not immune during your pregnancy, you should avoid contact with people who have known cases of chickenpox.
+If you are not immune during your pregnancy, avoid contact with people who have known cases of chickenpox.
 Contact your doctor, midwife or hospital as soon as possible if you are exposed to anyone with chickenpox.

 Before receiving the vaccine, tell your doctor or nurse if you (or your child):

 - are unwell (have a temperature over 38.5 ˚C)

 - have allergies to any other medicines or substances

 - have had a serious reaction to any vaccine